Bill Daley (American football): Professional football

-Daley was selected by the Pittsburgh Steelers as the seventh overall selection of the 1943 NFL draft, but he never played for the team.
+Daley was selected by the Pittsburgh Steelers as the seventh overall selection of the 1943 NFL draft.
+He never played for the team.

 After the war, Daley signed a $30,000 contract to play professional football in the new All-America Football Conference.
 He played four seasons with the Brooklyn Dodgers, the Miami Seahawks the Chicago Rockets, and New York Yankees.
 Daley recalled that football players "didn't get paid much during those days, but did it for the love of the game."
 In comparing college and professional football in the 1940s, Daley noted: "I think most of us enjoyed the college days better."
 Daley's best season in professional football was 1947, when he played with Chicago.
 He played in 14 games for the Rockets and had 633 yards of total offense: 447 yards rushing (including a 52-yard run) in 121 carries; 116 yards receiving on 12 catches; and 70 yards passing with three completions in six passes.